Who’s threatening House members in 2020

 Everything has changed.
 The people could rise up and knock anybody out.
 No one is safe.

 That’s not the tagline for October’s hottest horror movie, but rather New York’s June 2020 congressional primaries, now less than a year away.
-Rep. Alexandria Ocasio-Cortez’s primary win last year scared the bejesus out of some formerly comfortable Democrats, and subsequent losses by a series of state Senate incumbents later in the year only upped the ante.
-Add in the apparent recent loss of proto-incumbent Melinda Katz in the Queens district attorney’s race, and you’ve got the recipe for what could be an unpredictable primary season.
+Rep. Alexandria Ocasio-Cortez’s primary win last year scared the bejesus out of some formerly comfortable Democratic incumbents, and subsequent losses by a series of state senators later in the year only upped the ante.
+Add in the razor-thin victory of proto-incumbent Melinda Katz in the Queens district attorney’s race, and you’ve got the recipe for an unpredictable primary season.

-Of course, this anti-incumbent, run-for-something spirit may backfire – some members of Congress may see multiple opponents split the anti-establishment vote, letting the incumbent waltz to victory.
-Other representatives, particularly those far from New York City, will likely face business as usual, winning reelection against little-to-no formal opposition.
-And of course, there are the Republicans, eager to win back the three seats Democrats flipped in 2018’s blue wave, and setting their sights on even more.
-But the Dems are coveting new seats as well, both upstate and on Long Island.
+Of course, this anti-incumbent, run-for-something spirit may backfire.
+Some members of Congress may benefit from multiple opponents splitting the anti-establishment vote, letting the incumbent waltz to victory.
+For other representatives, particularly those far from New York City, it’ll likely be business as usual as they win reelection against little-to-no formal opposition.
+And of course, Republicans are eager to win back the three seats Democrats flipped in 2018’s blue wave, while setting their sights on even more.
+But Democrats are coveting new seats as well, both upstate and on Long Island.